PDCA Cycle: A Step-by-Step Guide to Improving Business Performance

 - The need for ongoing maintenance

-Despite these challenges, implementing ISO 9001 can provide organizations several benefits that outweigh the costs and challenges.
+Despite these challenges, implementing ISO 9001 can provide organizations with several benefits that outweigh the costs and challenges.

 Total Quality Management (TQM) and PDCA